Distributed Community Detection in Large Networks: SBM with Grouped Community Structures

-{Note that for the grouped community structure to be meaningful, one needs additional constraints on the groups.
-Specifically, we introduce Condition \ref{cond:1} on the generative probability matrix $\V B_n$ such that links within groups are denser than links across groups.}
+Note that for the grouped community structure to be meaningful, one needs additional constraints on the group assignment.
+Specifically, we introduce Condition \ref{cond:1} on the generative probability matrix $\V B_n$ such that links within groups are denser than links across groups.